NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Cloud Software Repository - user guide--DOCID89.md

 - Researchers who want to use cloud virtual machines to run compute-intensive software applications
 - Situations where a single virtual machine image containing all the required software is not available, and the researcher does not want to install the software themselves.
-- This service is currently only available for South Australian users as it uses the eResearch SA software repository.
+- This service is currently only available for **South Australian users** as it uses the eResearch SA software repository.

-## CVMFS
+## The Software Repository

-The system makes use of a read-only, http-based distributed virtual file system called the [CERN VM File System][cern] (CVMFS), which CERN developed to enable researchers to access their standard software packages at many sites around the world. eRSA has set up a CVMFS server that provides access to a repository of all the open-source software that is installed on eRSA's HPC systems, and a NeCTAR cloud virtual machine image that contains a CVMFS client that can access the software in the repository.
+eRSA has set up a server that provides access to a repository of all the open-source software that is installed on eRSA's HPC systems.  eRSA have also created a Nectar cloud virtual machine image that contains a client that can access the software in the repository.

-When a user runs a software application on the cloud virtual machine, the software is automatically downloaded from the CVMFS repository and stored locally on the VM.
-The next time the same software is used, CVMFS uses the local copy of the software so it will start up faster, without having to wait for the download.
+When a user runs a software application on the cloud virtual machine, the software is automatically downloaded from the repository and stored locally on the VM.
+The next time the same software is used, the local copy of the software is accessed so it will start up faster, without having to wait for the download.

 For the user, this all happens transparently, it appears as though all the application software is installed on the cloud virtual machine.